onaio/help/faqs/_posts/2015-04-23-replace-form-that-has-submissions.md

 ---
 layout: post
-title: Replacing a form that has submissions
+title: How do I replace a form that has submissions?
-permalink: "/topics/replace-form-that-has-submissions/"
+permalink: /faq/replacing-forms-that-have-submissions/
-categories:
-  - topics
-  - projects
-  - faq
+category: faq
 published: true
 ---